open-strategy-partners/osp_marketing_tools/positivity-pass.md

 # Positivity Pass

-The positivity pass is meant to:
+The [positivity pass](https://openstrategypartners.com/the-positivity-pass) 🔗 is meant to:

 * Improve the written work.
 * Provide guidance to the writer to learn from the editing process, and be able to apply the learning in future writing.